 Instead of using a roller to smooth out the surface, use a board wrapped in a towel.
 If a piece of debris does get in between the two surfaces, the soft rubber on a roller can indent around the lump and actually crack the laminate that surrounds it.
 Start on the back side and work your way out to the edges.

 A router won't be able to reach the inside corner of the backsplash, so use tin snips to trim it down before you install it (make small cuts).
 That way you won't have as much material to remove with your file.
 Press the section on with a board the same way you did the top.
 The top cap piece is set into place with a hammer.

 Once all the pieces are in place, file all the edges, including the bottom.
-You can buy a file especially designed for plastic laminate at suppliers or online.
+You can buy a file especially designed for plastic laminate for less than $20 online.
 Always file in a downward direction, never back and forth.
 Clean off excess glue with lacquer thinner or whatever solvent your adhesive manufacturer recommends.